ubports/click/doc/file-format.rst

 relationship field.
 Currently, only a simple name is permitted, e.g.
 "framework": "ubuntu-sdk-13.10".

-The manifest may contain arbitrary additional keys.
+The manifest may contain arbitrary additional optional keys; new optional keys may be defined without changing the version number of this specification.
 The following are currently recognised:

  * title: short (one-line) synopsis of the application
  * description: extended description of the application; may be